mpiorowski/mpiorowski/README.md

 # Welcome to my page

-I am Mat, a full stack developer since the beginning of my career, focusing mainly on JS / React.
+I am Mat, a full stack developer since the beginning of my career, focusing mainly on TS / React.
 Apart from my normal job, i do some side projects creating applications for small clients, or something for my personal use :) , so apps created from start to finish are nothing new to me.
 I always try to keep up with new technology and i am never afraid to learn something new.
 Love working with people!
 <!--
 I have the most experience working with React and Spring Boot, but recently i fall in love with React + NodeJs combination.
 -->